The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Conclusions

 \subsection{Policy implications}

+Theoretical arguments and empirical evidence suggest that numerous published papers across various fields cannot be replicated and are likely false~\cite{False,SaganWiki,Repro2015,Errors23,Guardian2023,CellMisconduct2024}.
+The developments with \cite{Nature} add to the so-called {\em reproducibility crisis} that undermines trust in published research results \cite{Battle23,Guardian2023}.
+In response to this crisis, some observers say ``reproduce or it didn’t happen'' \cite{Didnthappen2023}.

+Retraction Watch now tracks 5000 retractions per year, including prominent cases of research misconduct~\cite{FTfraud,Guardian2023}.
+Per \cite{Battle23}, ``research misconduct is a serious problem and (probably) getting worse", which makes it even more important to separate honest mistakes from deliberate exaggerations and misconduct \cite{Exaggerate23,NYTstanford,FTfraud,Science2023,CellMisconduct2024}.
+To this end, see Table \ref{tab:fraud}.
+Institutional response is needed, and opportunities for future reforms are discussed in \cite{Errors23,Science2023,NatureChina2024,NatureNegative2024}.
+Particularly important are faster, more numerous retractions \cite{OranskyNature2022} and clarity in Nature retraction notices \cite{NatureRetractions2024}.
+Here we make a modest contribution to this far-reaching discussion by making specific suggestions.

 {\bf Google should follow Google AI principles} \url{https://ai.google/responsibility/principles}), in particular, Section ``6.
-Uphold high standards of scientific excellence" that says: \begin{displayquote} ``Technological innovation is rooted in the scientific method and a commitment to open inquiry, intellectual rigor, integrity, and collaboration...
+Uphold high standards of scientific excellence" that says: \begin{displayquote} ``Technological innovation is rooted in the scientific method and a commitment to open inquiry, intellectual rigor, integrity, and collaboration[...]
 We aspire to high standards of scientific excellence...'' \end{displayquote}

 The April 7, 2022 tweet by ex-Head of Google Brain~\cite{ZoubinTweet} appears to contradict the facts: the work in the Nature paper \cite{Nature} was never fully open-sourced and was not independently reproducible because several key parts were not described in the paper or released in code.
 This was stated in \cite{SB} prior to the tweet, obvious from \cite{CT} (and publicly mentioned to the lead authors of \cite{Nature} in March 2022), was later documented in detail in \cite{MP,ISPD2023} and explained in plain English in \cite{CACM}.
-The still-underspecified use of \cite{Nature} on Google TPU designs (only on selected blocks? trained and tested on similar blocks? postprocessed by Simulated Annealing?) does not counter strong evidence in \cite{SB,MP,ISPD2023} that \cite{Nature} failed to improve SOTA.
-Many chips are designed every year without improving SOTA, whereas prior SOTA improvements in chip design did not merit Nature publications.
+The still-underspecified use of \cite{Nature} on Google TPU designs (only on selected blocks? trained and tested on similar blocks?) does not counter strong evidence in \cite{SB,MP,ISPD2023} that \cite{Nature} failed to improve SOTA.
+Many chips are designed every year without improving SOTA, but prior SOTA improvements did not merit Nature publications.